lasseignelab/labwebsite/content/team.md

 ### <p style="text-align:center;">Sasha Thalluri</p>
 ##### <p style="text-align:center;"> _Undergraduate Research Assistant_</p>

 <p style="text-align:center;">Sasha is an honors undergraduate student majoring in Genetics and Genomic Sciences at UAB.
-She is a part of our chromosomal instabilities project, which is geared towards gathering and analyzing genomics data to create predictive models of human cancer.
-She is currently applying computational approaches to determine chromosomal instability across human cancers in relation to cell proliferation.
-Sasha is also working on how to compare mouse and human genomics data sets.</p>
+She is a part of our genomic instabilities project, which is geared towards gathering and analyzing genomics data to create predictive models of human cancer.
+She is currently applying computational approaches to compare and contrast different types of chromosomal instability and DNA methylation instability metrics.</p>

 ---